sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

    :alt: livy
    :width: 60%

-4. Test Connection and Save
+5. Test Connection and Save

-Once you have updated the above parameters, Test the connection if all looks fine and save the connection.
+Once you have updated the above parameters, click on ``Test Connection``, if the Connection is Successful, ``Save`` the connection.

 .. figure:: ../../_assets/aws/livy/add_test_connection.PNG
    :alt: livy